gpoblon/rust-doc/rust.md

 ```
 `println` will be called when an instance is out of scope.
 No need to bring `Drop` into scope as it is in the prelude
 Variables are dropped in the reverse orer of their creation

-##### Drop a value early
+##### Dropping a value early
 Can be useful when using locks for example.
-Calling `Drop::drop()` would not compile, `std::mem::drop()` needs to be called instead.
-It takes the variable to drop as a parameter and call the `Drop::drop()` function.
-Do not be scared to drop too early, Rust checks valid references so the compiler would yell.
+Calling `Drop::drop()` would not compile, `std::mem::drop(T)` needs to be called instead.
+Its code is actually empty but since it takes ownership of the passed variable, the variable is dropped at the end of the call.
+Do not be scared to drop too early, Rust checks valid references so the compiler would yell

-## `Rc<T>`: reference counted smart pointer
+## `Rc<T>`, the *reference counting* smart pointer (15.4)
-Design to work with multiple ownership pointing to a heap data and it cannot be determine a t compile time which part will finish using the data last.
-Its purpose is to keep count of every active reference to determine whether or not a value is still in use.
+Designed to work with multiple ownerships pointing to the same heap data.
+Use it when it cannot be determined at compile time which owner will stop using the data last.
+It keeps count of every active reference to determine whether or not a value is still in use or can safely be dropped
-Allows to have multiple immutable references (that point to mutable data on the heap ?)
+Allows to have multiple IMmutable references (workaround: those can point to mutable data on the heap)
-Note: `Rc` works only on single-threaded scenarios.
+Note: `Rc<T>` works only on single-threaded scenarios
 ```
 enum List {
     Cons(i32, Rc<List>),